CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Enterprise Data Warehouse Bus Matrix
 `The enterprise data warehousebus matrix is a tool for designing and communicating the enterprise data warehouse bus architecture`.
 The rows of the matrix are business processes and the columns are dimensions. `The shaded cells of the matrix indicate whether a dimension is associated with a given business process`.
 The design team scans each row to test whether a candidate dimension is well-defined for the business process and also scans each column to see where a dimension should be conformed across multiple business processes.
 Besides the technical design considerations, the bus matrix is used as input to prioritize DW/BI projects with business management as teams should implement one row of the matrix at a time.

+### Detailed Implementation Bus Matrix
+`The detailed implementation bus matrix is a more granular bus matrix where each business process row has been expanded to show specific fact tables or OLAP cubes`.
+At this level of detail, the precise grain statement and list of facts can be documented.